Advanced Numerical Research and Analysis Group

-Advanced Numerical Research and Analysis Group (ANURAG) is a laboratory of the Defence Research and Development Organisation (DRDO).
-Located in Kanchanbagh, Hyderabad, it is involved in the development of computing solutions for numerical analysis and their use in other DRDO projects.
+Advanced Numerical Research and Analysis Group (ANURAG) was a laboratory of the Defence Research and Development Organisation (DRDO).
+Located in Kanchanbagh, Hyderabad, it was involved in the development of computing solutions for numerical analysis and their use in other DRDO projects.

 History

-ANURAG was established on 2 May 1988, to development of indigenous supercomputer.later in 1991,ANURAG became a part of defense R&D Organization.support aeronautical design work, with the mandate of executing specific, time-bound projects leading to the development of custom designed computing systems and software packages for numerical analysis and other applications.
+ANURAG was established on 2 May 1988, to development of indigenous supercomputer.
+Later in 1991, ANURAG became a part of defense R&D Organization.support aeronautical design work, with the mandate of executing specific, time-bound projects leading to the development of custom designed computing systems and software packages for numerical analysis and other applications.
 As of 2020, it is not longer functional or act as an independent laboratory.
 All the staff members are transferred to others DRDO labs in Hyderabad, Bangalore and Delhi.

 Areas of work

 ANURAG helps design and develop advanced computing systems.
 Much of this research is conducted in state-of-the-art concepts like parallel architectures, etc., in order to build up a technology base in these areas.
 Its areas of work are: